Pacific Championship Series: Inaugural season

 The 2020 season was postponed until further notice on 29 January due to the COVID-19 outbreak.
 It was later announced on 18 February that the 2020 season would officially begin on 29 February.

 On 13 February it was announced that G-Rex had disbanded its League of Legends team and forfeited its spot in the PCS as a result of internal restructuring by their parent company Emperor Esports Stars.
 Five days later, Machi Esports was announced as G-Rex's replacement.

-Introduction of the LCO
+Expansion

-Riot Games announced on 18 November 2022 that the PCS would expand into Oceania beginning in 2023.
-Two major changes were made: The winners of the League of Legends Circuit Oceania would no longer directly qualify for the Mid-Season Invitational and the World Championship.
+Riot Games announced on 18 November 2022 that the PCS would expand to include Oceania, beginning in 2023.
+Two major changes were made: The winners of the League of Legends Circuit Oceania would no longer directly qualify for the Mid-Season Invitational (MSI) and the World Championship (Worlds).
 Instead, the LCO's top two teams would have to compete in the PCS playoffs to gain a spot.
 Additionally, LCO players would have their residencies changed from "Oceania" to "PCS", meaning they would no longer take import slots on PCS teams, and vice versa.